-You need your sport socks to be breathable, comfortable and able to hold up through any intense workout you mean to do.
-The designers of sports socks incorporates all the features that compliment these desires.
-These socks may have a ribbed construction through the ankle, arch and calf for support – The areas around the heels and toes may be reinforced also for durability.
-They may have mesh panels for ventilation and breath ability.
+You need your sports socks to be breathable, comfortable, and able to hold up through any intense workout you mean to do.
+The designers of sports socks incorporate all the features that complement these desires.
+These socks may have a ribbed construction through the ankle, arch, and calf for support – The areas around the heels and toes may be reinforced also for durability.
+They may have mesh panels for ventilation and breathability.
 They may have cushioned soles for support for the sole of the feet.

-Work socks are meant for work! – so durability and long wear as well as grip and support are all needed.
-These socks may have a reinforcement in the heel and toe area for extra comfort.
+Work socks are meant for work! – so durability and long wear, as well as grip and support, are all needed.
+These socks may have reinforcement in the heel and toe area for extra comfort.

 These yoga socks will have small dots on the heel area which gives it an anti skid property – you do not want to skid and fall as you do yoga.
 They are usually ankle length, with or without toe separation.

-The yoga socks is meant to make you do yoga with comfort and give you enough balance and stability even while doing complex yogic moves.
+The yoga socks are meant to make you do yoga with comfort and give you enough balance and stability even while doing complex yogic moves.